 The battery charge indicator is an LED that shows the status of the battery's power as follows:

-ON: The Notebook PC's battery is charging
+ON: When turned ON or OFF - The Notebook PC's battery is charging when AC power is connected.

-Off: The Notebook PC's battery is charged or completely drained
+Off: The Notebook PC's battery is charged or completely drained.